If your child is experiencing a mental health emergency

 The specially-designed unit is one of only a handful in the country to allow a parent or guardian to stay overnight with their child and one of only a few in Minnesota with the ability to admit kids with more complex medical conditions.

-Take a virtual tour of the clinic
+Take a virtual tour of the unit

 Specialized care in a compassionate environment